Electroweak corrections and EFT operators in $W^+W^-$ production at the LHC: Analysis and validation against CMS

 As for the jet multiplicities in the 0, 1, and $\ge 2$ jet categories, we get $\sim 65:25:10$ in the respective bins.
 We corroborate this result with the \texttt{Rivet} routine~\cite{Rivet} provided by the CMS collaboration for the analysis of \cite{CMS:2020mxy}.
 There is another subtlety that we deal with.
-There is a sizeable fraction of events with no generation-level jets with $p_T < 30$ GeV.
+There is a sizable fraction of events with no generation-level jets with $p_T < 30$ GeV.
 However, these are found at the reconstruction level.
 These include the effects of jet smearing~\cite{CMS:2016lmd}, which we include in our analysis~\footnote{We follow Fig. 38 of Ref.~\cite{CMS:2016lmd}.} and the effect of pileup jets which is not included in our generation.
 Thus, we rescaled the number of reconstructed jet distribution.
-We use factors of 0.87, 1.38, and 1.78 for 0, 1, and $\ge 2$ jet bins~\footnote{Both the `two tight leptons' scale factors and the jet bin scale factor were obtained from a private correspondence with Guillelmo Gomez Ceballos Retuerto.}.
-In Tab.~\ref{tab::WW_events}, we show the validation of the $q\bar{q} \to W^+W^-$ channel in the 9 final states.
+We use factors of, respectively, 0.87, 1.38, and 1.78 for 0, 1, and $\ge 2$ jet bins~\footnote{Both the `two tight leptons' scale factors and the jet-bin scale factor were obtained from a private correspondence with Guillelmo Gomez Ceballos Retuerto~\cite{GuillelmoPrivate}.}.
+In Table~\ref{tab::WW_events}, we show the validation of the $q\bar{q} \to W^+W^-$ channel in the nine final states.

+Within our setup, we also validate the DF scenario for the other SM backgrounds.
+The major backgrounds are listed in Sec.~\ref{Sec::EventGeneration}.
+In Table~\ref{tab::SM_backgrounds}, we compare the event numbers of the various backgrounds against Ref.~\cite{CMS:2016lmd}.